-- The OSI model is divided into two layers: upper layers and - lower layers. - The upper layer of the OSI model mainly deals with the application related issues, and they are implemented only in the software.
+- The OSI model is divided into two layers:

+- upper layers and

+- lower layers.

+- The upper layer of the OSI model mainly deals with the application related issues, and they are implemented only in the software.
 The application layer is closest to the end user.
 Both the end user and the application layer interact with the software applications.
-An upper layer refers to the layer just above another layer. - The lower layer of the OSI model deals with the data are implemented in hardware and software.
-The physical layer are implemented in hardware and software.
+An upper layer refers to the layer just above another layer.

+- The lower layer of the OSI model deals with the data transport issues.
+The data link layer and the physical layer are implemented in hardware and software.
 The physical layer is the lowest layer of the OSI model and is closest to the physical medium.
 The physical layer is mainly responsible for placing the information on the physical medium

-- Physical layer: Ine Configuration: It defines the way how two or more devices can be connected physically.
-Data Transmission: It defines the transmission mode whether it is simplex, half-duplex or full-duplex mode between the two devices on the network.
+- Physical layer:

+Line Configuration: It defines the way how two or more devices can be connected physically.

+Data Transmission: it defines the transmission mode whether it is simplex, half-duplex or full-duplex mode between the two devices on the network.

 Topology: It defines the way how network devices are arranged.

 Signals: It determines the type of the signal used for transmitting the information.

+Data Link Layer.

-Data Link Layer Expense.
-The data fulls have translates the physical's may be transmitted network transmitted the duplex into ackets known. - - a LITIK LAYET Framing: The data link layer translates the physical's raw bit stream into packets known as Frames.
+- Framing: The data link layer translates the physical's raw bit stream into packets known as frames.
 The Data link layer adds the header and trailer to the frame.
 The header which is added to the frame contains the hardware destination and source address.
 Physical Addressing: The Data link layer adds a header to the frame that contains a destination address.
 The frame is transmitted to the destination address mentioned in the header. - Flow Control: Flow control is the main functionality of the Data-link layer.
 It is the technique through which the constant data rate is maintained on both the sides so that no data get corrupted.
 It ensures that the transmitting station such as a server with higher processing speed does not exceed the receiving station, with lower processing speed. - speed.

-Error Control: Error control is achieved by adding a calculated value CRC (Cyclic Redundancy Check) that is placed to the Data link layer's trailer which is added to the message frame before it is sent to the physical layer.
-If any error seems to occurr, then the receiver sends the acknowledgment for the retransmission of the corrupted frames.
-Access Control: When two or more devices are connected to the same communication channel, then the data link layer protocols are used to determine which device has control over the link at a given time.
+Fror Control: Error control is achieved by adding a calculated value CRC (Cyclic Redundancy Check) that is placed to the Data link layer's trailer which is added to the message frame before it is sent to the physical layer.
+If any error seems to occurr, then the receiver sends the acknowledgment for the retransmission of the corrupted frames. - Access Control: When two or more devices are connected to the same communication channel, then the data link layer protocols are used to determine which device has control over the link at a given time.